Howard County has taken its anti-smoking crusade to the heart of America -- the mall.

 Some customers and store owners at The Mall in Columbia agree.

-"If you feel unwelcome somewhere, there is a tendency to stay away from it," said David Evans, a 30-year-old pharmacist.
-"I'll be less likely to eat here . . .
-I hunger for a cigarette after I eat."
+"If you feel unwelcome somewhere, there is a tendency to stay away from it," said David Evans, a 30-year-old Columbia pharmacist.
+"I'll be less likely to eat here, to tell you the truth, because I hunger for a cigarette after I eat."

-One shop directly affected is D.J.'s Smoke Shop, which sells high-grade cigars, and sells 40 blends of tobacco and 75 brands of cigarettes.
+One shop that will be directly affected is D.J.'s Smoke Shop, which offers a selection of high-grade cigars and sells 40 blends of tobacco and 75 brands of cigarettes.
 D.J.'s owner sees her sales going up in smoke.